Nigeria: Nnamdi Kanu Waives Defence in Terrorism Trial, Judge Cautions

 He also asked the court to grant him 90 days to conclude his defence, citing the number of witnesses he planned to call.

-At the Friday hearing, Mr Kanu said he was not ready to begin his defence because his disengaged lawyers had yet to hand over his case file.
-The judge reluctantly adjourned the case till Monday with a warning that Mr Kanu should either open his defence or waive his right to present a defence.
+On Friday (25 October), Mr Kanu told the judge was not ready to begin his defence because he had yet to retrieve his case file from his disengaged defence lawyers.
+The judge reluctantly adjourned the case till Monday (today) with a warning that Mr Kanu should either open his defence or waive his right to present a defence.

-After the federal government closed its case, the court ordered Mr Kanu to open his defence.
-But he filed a no-case submission, which the court dismissed.
+Monday's court session was the latest in the series of proceedings the judge had scheduled for Mr Kanu to open his defence since the prosecution closed its case with five witnesses in June.

 The judge also advised him to consult experts in criminal law on the implications of the decision he had taken.

+Reacting to the judge's decision, Mr Awomolo queried the decision to adjourn the case again, urging the court to stick to its earlier order for the defendant to present his defence within six days.

+But the judge, noting that Mr Kanu is not a lawyer, explained that the defendant had yet to open his defence, therefore the six days allotted to him had not started counting.

-The court adjourned the case till 4, 5 and 6 November for the adoption of final written addresses based on Mr Kanu's position that the prosecution had not established any case against him.
+The court adjourned the case until 4, 5, and 6 November for the adoption of final written addresses, based on Mr Kanu's position that the prosecution had not established a case against him.

 Mr Kanu was first arrested in September 2015 over his agitation through radio broadcasts for the secession of the Igbo-dominated South-east from Nigeria as a sovereign Biafra nation.

-The case, since kicking off in 2015, has passed through four judges of the Federal High Court in Abuja, the current one being the latest, and paraded successive defence teams.
+The case, which began in 2015, has been heard by four judges of the Federal High Court in Abuja, the current one being the latest, and has involved successive defence teams.

-The Biafra agitator was released on bail from the custody of the SSS in 2017, but subsequently fled the country after soldiers invaded his home in Afara-Ukwu, Abia State, in September that year.
+The Biafra agitator was released on bail from SSS custody in 2017, but subsequently fled the country after soldiers invaded his home in Afara-Ukwu, Abia State, in September that year.

 This halted his trial until he was rearrested and brought back to Nigeria in June 2021.